mahesh973/LLM-Adversarial-Attacks/README.md

 ![taxonomy](img/taxonomy.png)

-In our experiments, **we extensively evaluate several open- and closed-source LLMs**, highlighting their strengths and weaknesses.
+In the experiments, **we extensively evaluated several open-source LLMs**, highlighting their strengths and weaknesses.
 More details are provided [Experiments](#experiments) Section below.

 <br>